camunda/camunda-docs-manual/content/user-guide/process-engine/decisions/bpmn-cmmn.md

 # BPMN & CMMN Integration

-A DMN decision definition can be referenced from a BPMN using a [business rule task] or a CMMN case using a [decision task].
+This section explains how to invoke DMN decision tables from BPMN and CMMN.

-## DMN Business Rule Task
+## BPMN Business Rule Task

-In a BPMN process a business rule task can reference a decision definition which is [deployed] inside the platform.
-The decision definition is evaluated when the task is entered.
+The BPMN business rule task can reference a [deployed] decision definition.
+The decision definition is evaluated when the task is executed.

 ```xml
 <definitions id="taskAssigneeExample"